madhaven/Chess.AI/README.md

 ## History

-I began the project with the intention of implementing Regressive Learning on the Chess board.
+I began the project with the intention of implementing Reinforcement Learning on the Chess board.

 * A form of representation of a chess game was necassary.
   This is how the Chess class was born.